24 Best Things to Do in Taveuni© FijiPocketGuide.com

 11. Do Some Time-Travelling at the International Dateline

-Location: Waiyevo, up the road leading to the police station.
+Location: Along the road from Waiyevo leading to the police station.
+Tours are also available from any resort on Taveuni.

 We’ve already mentioned a few places where the snorkelling is exceptional around Taveuni, but it’s always worth putting some time aside for more snorkelling!
-From your resort of village stay’s beach, you’ll have access to some wonderful snorkelling locations, as well as the gear.
-Boat trips are also popular, especially taking keen snorkellers to the Somosomo Strait.
+From your resort of village stay’s beach, you’ll have access to some wonderful snorkelling locations (we love the House Reef of Paradise Taveuni), as well as the gear.
+Boat trips are also popular, especially for keen snorkellers who want to go to the Somosomo Strait near the Rainbow Reef.
 This narrow passage between Vanua Levu and Taveuni is a rich feeding ground for all sorts of marine life.
-It’s also one of the places where you’re likely to see stunning reef sharks!
-Find out more in our 5 Epic Places to See Sharks in Fiji.
+It’s also one of the places where you’re likely to see stunning manta rays and reef sharks, as mentioned in our 5 Epic Places to See Sharks in Fiji.
+Rivalling that of the Rainbow Reef is the soft coral wonderland surrounding Kioa Island, located just across the Somosomo Strait near Vanua Levu.

 Location: Fishing is available from many resorts in Taveuni.
 Tides Reach Resort is a particularly excellent base for fishing.

-Location: Kayaks are available with most resorts on Taveuni.
+Location: Kayaks are available at most resorts in Taveuni.

 Matei, Somosomo, Waiyevo, Wairiki, Vuna, Lavena and Bouma are the largest villages scattered across Taveuni.
 Taking the time to visit the villages, meeting the friendly locals and learning from their customs is always an eye-opener and a great way to take something from your trip to Fiji.
 Check out our rules for visiting a village in Fiji in our Guide to Fiji Village Etiquette.